Being vegan gets so much easier

 Veto: Actually, summer roles always work for me!
 Just like others have an extra stomach for desserts, I probably have one for summer rolls! 🙂

-Fish sauces etc. are often hidden in Asian cuisine, which are not always apparent from the menu.
+Fish sauces etc. are often hidden in Asian cuisine, which is not always apparent from the menu.
 Quite different in the SOY!
 The SOY at the crossing of Theresien- and Schleißheimer Straße not only makes the vegan heart beat faster: the SOY has set itself the task of showing that the eponymous tofu can be incredibly tasty.
 Each of us has probably had the opposite experience.
 I often hear that tofu doesn’t taste good, but the problem is usually in the preparation or the cook.
 I personally love to eat tofu and don’t fear soy.

 Back to the SOY: Every dish is completely vegan and actually infinitely delicious!
 Like any other shop or restaurant mentioned here, I have already sacrificed myself as a taster!
 The summer rolls with peanut dip, the baked tofu covered with green rice flakes and the traditional Vietnamese pancake with bean sprouts, tofu, seitan and vegetables are definitely recommended – as is a reservation!